Deep hole drilling: Single edge reaming

 Another machining process to increase the surface quality and dimensional accuracy of a bore hole is the use of single-bladed reamers.
-Reaming is the ountersinking of a pre-drilled hole, where the tool is supported by the guide pads themselves.
+Reaming is the countersinking of a pre-drilled hole, where the tool is supported by the guide pads themselves.
 Therefore, the tool geometry of these reamers is very similar to single-lip drills.
 The difference to single-lip deep hole drilling with low cutting depth is the usually missing circumferential chamfer, a long side cutting edge parallel to the milling axis and the low coolant volumes and pressures.

 Deep hole drilling machines

 For machining with deep hole drilling processes or processes associated with deep hole drilling, deep hole drilling machines are mainly used as standard (multi-purpose) or special machines.
 Gun drills are an archetypal example.
 Often single-lip deep hole drills are used on machining centres for the production of holes with smaller drilling depths (up to approx. 40 × D).
 Ejector drilling is mainly used on conventional machine tools.
 Since deep hole drilling has a high productivity, only comparatively powerful machines are used.
 Basically, a coolant system is required that provides coolant with (compared to other drilling methods) above-average volume flow at higher pressures.
 A deep hole drilling system consists of the deep drilling machine and the coolant tank with further peripheral equipment for coolant preparation and chip handling.
 The ejector drilling process was developed as deep hole drilling technology which can be used on conventional machine tools.
 The use of single-lip deep hole drilling is particularly common on machining centres in series production.
 On the right you can see schematic drawings of conventional deep hole drilling machines.